antirez/dump1090/README.md

 This can be used to feed data to various sharing sites without the need to use another decoder.

+MySQL Database feed
+---

+By enabling the MySQL Databse support with --mysql Dump1090 starts feeding received planes with position data to the dump1090 database.

 Antenna
 ---